Pouria-Farahani-developer/You-Donot-know-Js-Up-and-Going/README.md

   <pre>
     a = b * 2
   </pre>
-  1- 2 is a literal value expression.
+  1- 2 is a literal value expression.<br />
-  2- b is a variable expression,which means to retrieve its current value.
+  2- b is a variable expression,which means to retrieve its current value.<br />
-  3- b * 2 is an arthmetic expression,which means to do the multiplication.
+  3- b * 2 is an arthmetic expression,which means to do the multiplication.<br />
-  4- a = b * 2 is an assignment expression,which means to assign the result of the b * 2 expression to the variable a a general expression that stands alone is also called an expression statement,such as the following:
+  4- a = b * 2 is an assignment expression,which means to assign the result of the b * 2 expression to the variable a <br />
+  a general expression that stands alone is also called an expression statement,such as the following:
   <pre>
     b * 2